 Although FDA-approved treatments such as Latisse are the most effective way to grow longer, thicker eyelashes, there are also a variety of steps that you can take to improve and speed up your eyelash growth naturally.

 Eating a balanced diet that’s rich in important nutrients can help you grow stronger, thicker and more prominent hair, including your eyelashes.
-Our guide to the best foods for strong, healthy hair lists the most important nutrients to include in your diet for longer, thicker eyelashes.

 As well as eating healthy food, it’s important to drink plenty of water.
 Staying hydrated not only helps you stay alert and energetic, but is also essential for healthy skin and hair, including your lashes.

 Eyelash extensions are a simple way to temporarily increase the length of your eyelashes, all without the three to four months of waiting required before you’ll notice the effects of Latisse.

 While eyelash extensions can look great, the glue used in the application process can damage your natural lashes.
 If you use extensions frequently, it’s far from uncommon for your eyelashes to become thinner, shorter and uneven over time.

 In short, if you want to grow your lashes longer naturally, it’s best to take a break from eyelash extensions.
 Since eyelash extensions can be pretty spendy, not only will you improve your natural lash growth by avoiding them — you’ll also save money.